connorferster/handcalcs/README.md

 ## Applications and Compatibility with OPP (Other People's Packages)

-** Please see the wiki for applications of `handcalcs` in education and engineering.
+** Please see [the wiki](https://github.com/connorferster/handcalcs/wiki) for applications of `handcalcs` in education and engineering, in addition to examples of using `handcalcs` with other Python libraries such [streamlit](https://github.com/connorferster/handcalcs/wiki/Handcalcs-on--Streamlit) and [papermill](https://github.com/connorferster/handcalcs/wiki/Handcalcs-on-Papermill).